Factory & Industrial Shift Calculator

 What is a continental shift in manufacturing?

-The continental shift pattern (sometimes called the 2-2-3 continental or European continental) is a 21-day cycle using 4 teams.
+The continental shift pattern (sometimes called 2-2-3 continental or European continental) is a 21-day cycle using 4 teams.
 Each team follows a repeating sub-pattern of 2 day shifts, 2 night shifts, and 3 days off.
 It averages 40 hours per week and is common in European automotive plants, food production facilities, and paper mills.

 Can I check which bank holidays I work in my factory rota?